palewire/first-python-notebook/docs/index.rst

 About the author
 ----------------

-This course was first developed by `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_ for a Oct.
-2, 2016, `"watchdog workshop" <http://www.californiacivicdata.org/2016/10/08/first-python-notebook/>`_ organized by Investigative Reporters and Editors at San Diego State University's school of journalism.
-It was revised for a Feb.
-14-16, 2017, hands-on training of students at Stanford's journalism school.
-It will be expanded for `a six-hour class <https://www.ire.org/events-and-training/event/2702/2879/>`_ at the annual conference of the National Institute for Computer-Assisted Reporting in March 2017.
+This course was first developed by `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_ for a Octobert 2016, `"watchdog workshop" <http://www.californiacivicdata.org/2016/10/08/first-python-notebook/>`_ organized by Investigative Reporters and Editors at San Diego State University's school of journalism.
+It was revised for a February 2017, hands-on training of students at Stanford's journalism school.
+It is scheduled to be taught `a six-hour class <https://www.ire.org/events-and-training/event/2702/2879/>`_ at the annual conference of the National Institute for Computer-Assisted Reporting in March 2017.

 Ben is the editor of the Data Desk, a team of reporters and programmers in the Los Angeles Times newsroom.
 He is also a co-founder of the California Civic Data Coalition.